JSitter/React-Intro-Tutorial/readme.md

 # Facebook React Tutorial
-This is Facebook's tutorial for learning React.
+This is Facebook's Tic Tac To tutorial for learning React.